 Rio Grande takes place after the Civil War when the Union turned their attention towards the Apaches.
 Union officer Kirby Yorke is in charge of an outpost on the Rio Grande in which he is ...

-A Union Cavalry outfit is sent behind confederate lines in strength to destroy a rail/supply centre.
+A Union Cavalry outfit is sent behind Confederate lines in strength to destroy a rail/supply center.
 Along with them is sent a doctor who causes instant antipathy between him and the ...
 See full summary »

 Cole Thornton, a gunfighter for hire, joins forces with an old friend, Sheriff J.P.
 Hara.
 Together with an old Indian fighter and a gambler, they help a rancher and his family fight a rival rancher that is trying to steal their water.